haydencrain/pictochat/README.md

 * localhost:\<port\>, on Mac and Linux hosts

 _Note that containers will need to be rebuilt after any change which alters the output of the setup steps performed in the build-scripts/* docker files (e.g. adding a new npm dependency).
 You may find it helpful to rebuild the containers after merging code from other developers._

+## Accessing a running pictochat-db database container
+1. The database container will be started along with the rest of the application then running `$ docker-compose -f docker-compose.dev.yml up` Or, to start only the database container, run
+    `$ docker-compose -f docker-compose.dev.yml up pictochat-db`
+2. One pictochat_pictochat-db container is running, the postgres database will exposed on <docker machine ip>:5432, The container provides a default user with username: postgres and password: postgres